 Insert the first USB into your computer.

 Before you can create the USB, you need to download a utility to install your Tails image.
 If you have a utility that you prefer, use that.
-Otherwise, use the Universal USB Installer provided by Tails.
+Otherwise, use the Universal USB Installer (no longer available) provided by Tails.

 Download the program and install it.
 After you’ve done that, open it.